 Are Any Cats Extinct?

 Generally speaking, extinction refers to a species no longer existing in the wild, but there are many cases where domesticated animals (like cats) continue to exist even if they are no longer found in the wild.
 The IUCN Red List of Threatened Species includes a list of mammalian species that have gone extinct in the last 100 years.
 This includes six species of cat: the Bali tiger, the Caspian tiger, the Javan tiger, the Chinese lion, the Barbary lion, and the European wildcat.
 All of these cats were hunted to extinction due to human activity.

 The Iberian lynx is another example of a species of cat that is extinct.
-This species is native to the Iberian Peninsula in southwest Europe, and the primary reason for the extinction of this feline was the loss of habitat, but hunting and disease also contributed to its decline.
-Today, there are many species of cats that are endangered or threatened with extinction.
+This species is native to the Iberian Peninsula in Southwest Europe, and the primary reason for the extinction of this feline was the loss of habitat, but hunting and disease also contributed to its decline.
+Today, many species of cats are endangered or threatened with extinction.

 What Cats Are Threatened With Extinction Today?

 There are a number of reasons why cats may be threatened with extinction, including habitat loss, hunting, and disease.
 One of the most significant threats to cats is habitat loss.
 As humans increasingly encroach on wild areas, cats lose their natural habitats.
 This can lead to reduced populations and increased vulnerability to disease.

 Another major threat to cats is hunting.
 Many people view cats as pests and hunt them for sport or to protect livestock.
 Wildcats, for example, are now considered an endangered species in North America due to hunting and loss of habitat.
 The IUCN Red List currently categorizes wildcats as “vulnerable” due to their declining populations.
 In Asia, leopards are also under threat due to poaching and the destruction of their natural habitats.